davibc90/cloudwalk_agents_swarm_challenge/README.md

 ```

 - The other variables are majorly related to the application's runtime configurations, such as business rules, LLM parameters, etc

 ---

 ## Building & Running

-Navigate to the root directory and run the following command to build and download images and start all services:
+- The `docker-compose.yaml` file is already configured to run the application and it is in the root of the project directory
 `IT IS READY TO RUN!
 PERMISSION GRANTED FOR USING MY OWN TOKENS AND OTHER PRIVATE KEYS IF WANTED`
+- Use the CLI to navigate to the project directory
+- Once in the root level of the project directory, run the following command:

 ```bash
 docker-compose up -d
 ```
+- The agents swarm service will be built and other images will be downloaded.
+- The application will be started automatically.

 ---